 - Strong computer skills, especially with regards to social media (Facebook, Twitter, Instagram) and Google’s G-Suite of office applications

 - Proficiency in French and English (written and spoken); other languages (e.g. Yiddish, Russian, Hebrew, Spanish) are an asset, but not required

 - Previous professional experience in a non-profit or arts management environment

 - A sense of humour and spirit of resourcefulness

 - A love for arts and music and an interest in Jewish culture and the Yiddish language

 KlezKanada strongly encourages applications from talented and hard-working candidates who may not possess every skill listed above, but have a strong interest in our work and the further cultivation of Montreal’s vibrant cultural scene.
 KlezKanada is eager to provide opportunities in mentorship and professional development and build new skills on the job that will lead to careers in the non-profit and arts & culture sectors.

 Please note that this position is an internship without paid compensation, but academic credit may be received for this opportunity.
-Interns selected to serve during the summer months will work behind the scenes at KlezKanada’s renowned summer festival and receive full room and board during that time.
+Interns selected to serve during the summer months will work behind the scenes at KlezKanada’s renowned summer festival and receive full room and board should the Retreat be an in-person program during that time.

 To apply, please submit a cover letter and CV to Sebastian Schulman, Executive Director, at firstname.lastname@example.org